avioconsulting/mule-azure-key-vault-connector/README.md

 |Service account client secret|`password1`|The account client secret.|
 |Time for API calls|15000|Defaults to 30000 (30 seconds)|

+To find the above configuration values,
+  * Login to the Azure Portal Account https://portal.azure.com/#home
+  * Go to App Registrations under the Azure services where you can see the list of Apps registered.
+  * Select the required App and click on the overview tab on the left to get the `ClientId` and `TenentId`
+  * To get the ClientSecret, navigate to home, search for key vault under Azure services, select the Key and go to secrets tab on the left
+  * On the same page, go to overview tab to find the Azure key host name (Shown as DNS Name)

 ## Deploying to Exchange
 The Mule Azure Key Connector can be deployed to an Exchange with a few small modifications.